-How to link your Nintendo Network ID with your Nintendo account on Nintendo Switch
+How to link your Nintendo Network ID and your Nintendo Account

 How to link your Nintendo Network ID to your Nintendo Account

-If you have a NNID and want to link it to your Nintendo Account for convenience on your Switch, you can do so by visiting accounts.nintendo.com from a web browser.
+If you have an NNID and want to link it to your Nintendo Account, you can do so by visiting accounts.nintendo.com from a web browser.

-You'll need the user name and password for both your Nintendo Account and your NNID, so be sure to have them handy.
+You'll need the username and password for both your Nintendo Account and your NNID, so be sure to have them handy.

 - Navigate to accounts.nintendo.com from a web browser.